-Current first-year DePauw students may apply for lateral entry admission to the program on November 1st.
-In addition to the criteria discussed above, such applicants must have at least a 3.10 by the end of their first year or a 3.20 by the end of their third semester at DePauw and demonstrate an interest in the Management Fellows Program by attending public Management Fellows events.
-Lateral entry students must also obtain two recommendations from DePauw faculty, staff members or a current Management Fellow; at least one recommendation must be a faculty member.
-Ask your recommenders for their permission to submit their names to mgmtfellows@depauw.edu and we will give them access to a Google form to fill out on your behalf.
+Current first-year DePauw students may apply for lateral entry on November 1st.
+Applicants must have at least a 3.10 GPA after their first semester and show interest by attending Management Fellows events.
+They need to provide two recommendations-at least one from a faculty member-by asking the recommenders' permission to submit their names to mgmtfellows@depauw.edu, which will provide a Google form for submission.